-To help you find the right communication solution for your business, here's a breakdown of how Slack compares to Skype for small businesses.
+To help you determine which communication solution is best for your small business, here's a breakdown of how Slack and Skype for Business compare with one another.

-Slack – The basic version of Slack is free, but it's limited to two-person voice and video calls and only 10 app integrations.
-Paid versions start at $6.67 per active user per month and come with group voice and video calls, unlimited searches, unlimited integrations, priority support, and better security.
-Slack also offers a plan that costs $12.50 per user per month and comes with more advanced IT features, such as single sign-on, a 99.9% uptime guarantee and 24/7 support.
+The basic version of Slack is free, but it's limited to two-person voice and video calls, a single general chat channel, 10 app integrations, and only the 10,000 most recent messages are searchable.
+Paid versions start at $6.67 per active user, per month if billed yearly, and $8 per active user, per month when billed monthly for the Standard tier.
+This service tier comes with group voice and video calls, unlimited searches, unlimited integrations, priority support, and better security.
+Slack also offers its Plus plan that costs $12.50 per user, per month when billed yearly, or $15 per user, per month, if billed monthly.
+That service tier comes with more advanced IT features, such as single sign-on, a 99.9% uptime guarantee and 24/7 support.

 Messaging and calls

-Slack – Slack offers one-on-one and group messaging via direct messages and multiple channels.
+Slack offers one-on-one and group messaging via direct messages and multiple channels.
+Channels for those who are unfamiliar with Slack can be most easily described as separate chat rooms.
+These rooms can be created on the fly for any need, whether it's for a specific team and its members or a group of co-workers that want to chat about the latest sports game.
+Compartmentalizing certain conversations allows employees to stay focused on the task at hand and stay on topic.
 Users can also hold individual and group audio and video calls.
 One nice feature in Slack is your own private channel – you can message yourself to set up a to-do list, organize tasks or set reminders.

-Slack – Slack makes it easy to collaborate via Channels.
-Users create Channels, using hashtags, to organize projects, teams and other topics to keep everyone in the loop.
-Slack also lets users easily share all types of files simply by dragging and dropping them into the app, or by syncing the service with file-sharing services like Google Drive and Dropbox.
-Slack conversations and shared files are also fully archived, so users can quickly search for what they need at any time.
+Slack makes it easy to collaborate via the aforementioned channels.
+Using hashtags to organize projects, teams and other topics to keep everyone in the loop, Slack also lets users easily share all types of files simply by dragging and dropping them into the app, or by syncing the service with file-sharing services like Google Drive and Dropbox.
+Slack conversations and shared files are fully archived, so users can quickly search for what they need at any time.

-Skype – Skype offers true collaboration during audio and video calls.
+Meanwhile, Skype benefits from its connection to Microsoft during audio and video calls, thanks to its integration with the Office suite.
 This includes screen sharing and the ability to record meetings.
-There's built in instant messaging, PowerPoint upload features and a whiteboard.
+There's built-in instant messaging, PowerPoint upload features and a whiteboard.
 You can also hold meetings with up to 250 people, record those meetings, take quick polls or add attachments to a meeting.

-Slack – Slack shines when it comes to integrating apps that businesses use.
-This means users get all their notifications and can get most of their work done within the Slack platform without switching between apps.
+It's through its integration capabilities that Slack really shines.
+Once set up, users can get all their notifications, as well as most of their work done, within the Slack platform without switching between apps.
 Integrations include Salesforce, Dropbox, Twitter and GitHub, as well as other communication tools like Zoom, BlueJeans and Google Hangouts.
 Additionally, Slack is fully integrated with Google Drive, which allows users to share and view Google Doc, Sheet or Slide files during calls and within conversations.